holo-q/errloom/.kilocode/rules/base.md

 # run

+Home screen
 > uv run main

 Dry test to visualize how the holoware is running, using MockClient that returns MOCK instead of calling vllm
-> uv run main --dry --n 1
+> uv run main hol/compressor.hol dry

 Append --debug if you want to see down to debug log level.

 ## test

-Unit tests to verify the quality and consistency of the program.
-Recommended to run before all commits
 > uv run testslide <path>

+Some useful args with testslide:

+--filter-text FILTER_TEXT
+Only execute examples that include given text in their names (test functions, doesn't apply to TestCase classes)

+--fail-fast
+Stop execution when an example fails.

+from tests.base import ErrloomTest

+Instead of TestCase.
+It handles some stuff with our logging architecture.

 ## commit